Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 Integrated with Individual Therapy

-Designed to complement individual trauma therapy, anxiety therapy, and couples therapy, creating a comprehensive healing ecosystem.
+Our groups are designed to complement individual trauma therapy, anxiety therapy, and couples therapy, creating a comprehensive healing ecosystem.

 Every member has space to be seen, heard, and known.
 We do not run large, anonymous groups.